dimaip/dimaip.github.io/_posts/2014-08-14-content-migration-to-neos.md

 ###Adding properties in different content dimensions

 At first create the context for the different content dimensions.
-Create the context before iterating  you data.
+Create the context before iterating  your data.

 {% highlight php %}
 $contextEN = $this->contextFactory->create(